-As you may have seen from some of our recent H-1B visa updates, the H-1B lottery winners for FY 2022 cap have been selected, and the attorneys/employers who submitted the registrations have been notified.
+As you may have seen from some of our recent H-1B visa updates, the H-1B lottery winners for FY 2022-23 cap have been selected, and the attorneys/employers who submitted the registrations have been notified.
+USCIS received a very high number of registrations so if you were selected congratulations!
 You can confirm whether or not USCIS selected your registration by going into the MyUSCIS portal and seeing if the word ‘selected’ shows up next to your registration.
 If you were not selected, there are H-1B alternatives that you can explore to work legally in the United States.
 It’s best to discuss these options with your immigration attorney, so you have the highest chance of obtaining approval with the specific requirements.

 O-1A Visa: Individuals with Extraordinary Ability or Achievement

 The O-1A visa is a nonimmigrant visa designed for those who possess extraordinary ability or achievement in the following fields: science, arts, education, business, or athletics.
 Under the broader O-1B, there are other classifications for those who have proven extraordinary achievement in the motion picture or television industry.
 The petitioning U.S. employer would need to provide evidence to prove that the employee meets the O-1 visa criteria.